Copyright

 You may need permission to include works created by others, such as figures or tables, in your ETD.
 You may also need permission to include materials you have authored, but when published you transferred the copyright to the publisher or journal.

 What does this mean?
-As Kenneth Crews writes in his informative handbook on copyright and dissertations:
+As Kenneth Crews writes

 "Your dissertation is protectable.
 Copyright law protects “original” works that are “fixed” in some medium—for example, written on paper, stored on a computer drive, sculpted in clay, or recorded on tape or other media.
 You wrote your dissertation, using your original words or other expression.
 You probably have “fixed” it in various ways. \

+Your dissertation in fact is protected.
 It would be a rare and unusual dissertation that is not protected.
 A work that is “original” and “fixed” is protected automatically under copyright law.
 You do not need to register it with the U.S. Copyright Office or even put a copyright notice on the dissertation.
 It is copyrighted upon creation.
 Those procedures and formalities may be a good idea, but they are not required for copyright protection.

+You can decide how to publish your work.
 Students should consult with their advisors and other officials about local university policies related to depositing dissertations with university repositories and possible “embargoes” or postponements on public release of your dissertation.
 To be clear, when you deposit your work with ProQuest, the company does not ask for a transfer of the copyright.
 Your rights in your work do not change.
 As long as you hold the copyright, you are in general able to decide how your dissertation may be made available, reworked into a book, or divided into a few journal articles.
 As the copyright owner, you get to make those decisions.
 But if you give away your copyright—as some publication agreements require—you can lose all of those opportunities and privileges.

+You can decide to enforce your rights or share them.
 As the copyright owner, you have the legal right to enforce claims against infringers.
 At the same time, you also have the privilege of allowing uses.
 You can grant permission on request, or you can attach a Creative Commons license to your work that permits broad public use."

 Read more discussion of these ideas in Kenneth Crews' " Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities".